Light-Keeper/react-singleton-hook/README.md

 ## Examples
 #### convert any custom hook into singleton hook

-In the code below user profile is not fetched until `useUserProfile` used by some component, and once fetched it never reloaded again, the hook remains mounted forever into hidden component.
+In the code below, the user profile is not fetched until `useUserProfile` used by some component, and once fetched it is never reloaded again, the hook remains mounted forever into hidden component.

 ```javascript
 import  { useEffect, useState } from 'react';